 Irritable bowel syndrome, more commonly known as IBS, is a gastrointestinal condition that affects around 11% of the general population 1.
 It’s characterized by abdominal pain and altered bowel movements, with predominantly diarrhea (IBS-D), constipation (IBS-C), or both (IBS-M).

-For many people with IBS, there’s often another concurrent gastrointestinal condition that affects women more so than men.
+For many people with IBS, there’s often other concurrent gastrointestinal problems that affect women more so than men.
 While IBS doesn’t come with increased mortality risk, it can interfere with quality of life.

 While the exact cause of IBS isn’t clear, it’s suspected to be a biopsychosocial disorder with three central mechanisms at play: psychosocial factors, altered motility, and heightened intestinal sensory 2.
 Some studies find minor inflammatory changes in the intestinal tract, suggesting a role for inflammation.